Skip to content

 • 50-70 dreads for a full head

-• Wool has a good resistance against stains and odors, it is antibacterial and antimicrobial, so you don’t have to clean it too often.
-With the wool dreads installed, wash your scalp as often as you wish; even several times a week.
+• Wool has a good resistance against stains and odors, it is antibacterial and antimicrobial, so you don’t have to wash your whole set to often.
+With the wool dreads installed, just wash your scalp with a shampoo that doesn't contain conditioner; even several times a week.
+Then, rinse thoroughly with clean water.
+To help your wool dreads dry, soak the water with a towel and dry it quickly with a hairdryer on a low heat.

 You will surely find the set you wish for!
 You can order dread extensions from us in four lengths.